Tonight is the night the secret mission "Amun Re" begins.

 Secret Code 13+4 is built around the mechanism of reaching target numbers given a pool of starting numbers.
 In this case, starting numbers from rolled dice manipulated by any desired mathematical operations.
 The goal is to use addition, subtraction and multiplication efficiently with each roll of the dice to get through the laser beams preventing them from moving forward.

-The other way that this game shines is in alignment to the new expression of mathematical thinking found in the Common Core Standards for Math.
+The other way that this game shines is in alignment with the new expression of mathematical thinking found in the Common Core Standards for Math.
 The first standard in the Math Practice domain involves students making sense of problems and preserving in finding a solution.
 As the standards explain, students will need to engage in certain practices to be successful.
 Taken from Common Core Math:

 "They analyze givens, constraints, relationships, and goals.
 They make conjectures about the form and meaning of the solution and plan a solution pathway rather than simply jumping into a solution attempt.
 They consider analogous problems and try special cases and simpler forms of the original problem in order to gain insight into its solution.
 They monitor and evaluate their progress and change course if necessary."